 Although this may sound as no big thing, changing the language in hybrid environments can actually be far from obvious.
 Let’s assume that your company integrated on-premises Exchange infrastructure with Exchange Online to accomplish a certain business purpose.
-In practice, it means that user accounts from local Active Directory are synchronized to Office 365, e.g. to ensure better user experience and improve productivity.
+In practice, it means that user accounts from local Active Directory are synchronized to Microsoft 365, e.g. to ensure better user experience and improve productivity.
 Once the accounts are synchronized, users can work with various applications available in the Cloud from actually any place in the world.

-When you log in to Office 365 portal for the first time, you may want to change some settings to personalize the user experience.
+When you log in to Microsoft 365 portal for the first time, you may want to change some settings to personalize the user experience.
 If the portal displays text in the non-native language, this perhaps will be the first thing you would like to adjust – changing the language.

-Change language in Office 365 portal
+Change language in Microsoft 365 portal

-One of the settings that you may want to modify is changing the language in Office 365 portal.
+One of the settings that you may want to modify is changing the language in Microsoft 365 portal.
 The trick is, however, that you will not find any button that would help you adjust the language settings (see the screenshot below):

 After a quick Google search, you will find out that the Language and time zone button should appear in the Settings as shown in the following screenshot:

-If you are a user who is a part of hybrid deployment, you will not be able to change the language settings by yourself.
-This is because the settings in Office 365 are simply synchronized from local Active Directory.
+If you are a user who is a part of hybrid deployment, and the preferredLanguage attribute does have a value, you will not be able to change the language settings by yourself.
+This is because the settings in Microsoft 365 are simply synchronized from local Active Directory.
 This task is handled by administrators via the Azure Active Directory Connect tool.

 The administrator makes a change by setting up a language code in the preferredLanguage attribute for the selected user in Active Directory:

 After adjusting language settings, you need to wait 30 minutes for changes to take effect.
-If you don’t want to wait, the administrator can also force the synchronization with Office 365 by running this cmdlet on the server with Azure AD Connect:
+If you don’t want to wait, the administrator can also force the synchronization with Microsoft 365 by running this cmdlet on the server with Azure AD Connect: